Aventus-Network-Services/AIPs/AIP/submissions/AIP-2.md

 }
 ```

-List a batch NFT for sale checks that the transaction originator is the `creator` of the batch NFT and the batch does exist.
+List a batch NFT for sale checks that the transaction originator is the `creator` of the batch and the batch does exist.
 The batch can be relisted by the creator as long as there are free (unsold) nfts in the batch.

 ```rust
 #[weight = T::WeightInfo::proxy_signed_list_batch_for_sale()]